Unity Spiritual Center of Lansing Revision to Original Bylaws

 - Participation.
 The right to speak in debate, make motions, and vote during annual meetings shall be restricted to those active members present.
 The right of other persons to speak during membership meetings may be extended by a two-thirds (2/3) vote.
 Unity Worldwide Ministries’ representatives have a right to speak when they have been invited by the senior minister or co- ministers, the Board of Trustees, or any member.

 - Voting.
 Unless otherwise provided in these bylaws, a majority vote, of the active members present and voting will be necessary for approval or disapproval of the action being voted upon.
 Proxy, absentee, or electronic (Internet, email, fax, etc.) voting are not allowed.
+July 2020 Amendment addition: When a membership vote is required during a national, state, or local emergency situation, membership votes may be made by confidential mail

 - Power and Authority.
 At an annual membership meeting, the voting members shall have the power and authority to do all of the following: